Analysis: Deep Green Data Centre project confirmed to reduce overall Lansing emissions

 LANSING, MI — Deep Green today highlighted an analysis conducted by the Lansing Board of Water & Light (BWL) confirming that the proposed heat reuse data centre’s 16-megawatt fuel cell installation will result in a net reduction in emissions across the city’s downtown district.

-The BWL analysis, shared with Lansing City Council via email on Monday, April 30, makes clear that the heat generated by the fuel cells will be recycled directly into the BWL’s steam-to-hot-water conversion project — eliminating the need to construct an additional natural gas-fired boiler that would otherwise be required.
+The BWL analysis, shared with Lansing City Council via email on Monday, March 30, makes clear that the heat generated by the fuel cells will be recycled directly into the BWL’s steam-to-hot-water conversion project — eliminating the need to construct an additional natural gas-fired boiler that would otherwise be required.
 The result is a measurable reduction in emissions compared to the boiler alternative.

 “Our goal with every project is to be a good neighbour and provide a mutually beneficial relationship between Deep Green and the communities where we locate,” said Deep Green CEO Mark Lee.
 “This analysis demonstrates yet another way the heat from our site will create a net win for Lansing by saving both costs and reducing emissions for the BWL.”